mcoutanche/github.io/_posts/2025-01-29-adaptive-cloud.md

 #### Understanding Adaptive Cloud

-###### Definition and Key Characteristics of Adaptive Cloud
-• Definition: Adaptive cloud refers to a cloud computing model that dynamically adjusts resources and services based on real-time demands and conditions.
+Adaptive cloud refers to a cloud computing model that dynamically adjusts resources and services based on real-time demands and conditions.
 It leverages advanced technologies like AI, machine learning, and automation to optimize performance, cost, and efficiency.

-• Key Characteristics:
+###### Key Characteristics:
 • Scalability: Automatically scales resources up or down based on workload demands.
 • Flexibility: Supports a wide range of applications and services, adapting to various business needs.
 • Resilience: Ensures high availability and disaster recovery through automated failover and redundancy.